 It is very common for people to attend A&E after an ankle injury, however, if there is no fracture then they can often be overlooked.
 Nevertheless, the management of a ligament sprain should be as important as the management of a fracture.

 Whether you are a premiership footballer or weekend warrior playing for your pub team, the treatment should be the same.
 When you sprain a ligament a series of events occur.
 The injury will instantly bleed, resulting in pain and swelling (and later, visible bruising).
 At first glance, a ligament injury can look as bad as a break.
 The first step is to rule out a fracture, so a trip to A&E is highly recommended.

-Once a fracture has been ruled it, follow these steps.
+Once a fracture has been ruled out, follow these steps: